 With remote version control operation as the whole point of Subversion's existence, it makes sense that some attention has been paid to internationalization (i18n) support.
 After all, while "remote" might mean "across the office," it could just as well mean "across the globe."
-To facilitate this, all of Subversion's public interfaces that accept path arguments expect those paths to be canonicalized-which is most easily accomplished by passing them through the svn path canonicalize() function-and encoded in UTF-8.
+To facilitate this, all of Subversion's public interfaces that accept path arguments expect those paths to be canonicalized-which is most easily accomplished by passing them through svn_dirent_canonicalize() or svn_uri_canonicalize() (depending on whether you are canonicalizing a local system path or a URL, respectively)-and encoded in UTF-8.
 This means, for example, that any new client binary that drives the libsvn_client interface needs to first convert paths from the locale-specific encoding to UTF-8 before passing those paths to the Subversion libraries, and then reconvert any resultant output paths from Subversion back into the locale's encoding before using those paths for non-Subversion purposes.
 Fortunately, Subversion provides a suite of functions (see subversion/include/svn_utf.h) that any program can use to do these conversions.